neilsteven1997/cybersecurity/writeups/public-key-cryptography-basics-tryhackme-2026-01-02.md

 * Private keys should be stored with restricted permissions (e.g., chmod 600) and protected by strong passphrases.
 * The official documentation for GPG usage can be found at the [GnuPG online manual](https://www.gnupg.org/documentation/manuals/gnupg/).
 * Guidance on trusted CAs is maintained by browser vendors such as [Mozilla](https://wiki.mozilla.org/CA) and [Google](https://pki.goog/repository/).
+* Get your own TLS certificates for domains you own using [Let's Encrypt](https://letsencrypt.org/) for free.
 ---